tamtran4869/E-commerce-analysis/Website_performance_analysis.md

 ![image](https://user-images.githubusercontent.com/114192113/211789640-9110017f-dc47-4428-bf27-6dc425f66caf.png)

 #### Comments
-It is clear that the new billing page has better performance.
+It is clear that the new billing page had better performance.